 Since May 2020 the Issues Index has been conducted over the phone; lockdown conditions mean face-to-face fieldwork is currently not an option for public opinion polling.
 Mode effects should be kept in mind when comparing the new data points with previous months.

-Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative sample of 1,013 adults aged 18+ across Great Britain.
+Ipsos's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
+Ipsos interviewed a representative sample of 1,013 adults aged 18+ across Great Britain.
 The answers are spontaneous responses, and participants are not prompted with any answers.